googleforgames/open-match-docs/site/content/en/docs/Guides/tls.md

 ### OpenSSL

 OpenSSL is a popular library to support SSL/TLS.
-We'll be using the tool OpenSSL ships with the generate public certificate-private key pairs for each Open Match server you run.
+We'll be using the tool OpenSSL ships with the generated public certificate-private key pairs for each Open Match server you run.

 The steps below will do the following:

   1. Create a self-signed certificate authority.
-Basically this is the root key.
+Basically, this is the root key.
     The public key will be trusted by all servers and clients and the private key must be stored securely somewhere, it's only used to generate derived keys.
 A compromise of the root private key compromises the whole Open Match